Why is it important to place a deceased estate notice?

 It is the responsibility of the Personal Representatives to handle any claims from creditors against the deceased’s estate, whilst protecting themselves from any unknown liabilities.

-It is recommend that once a Grant of Probate has been issued, a statutory notice is placed in The Gazette and a local newspaper closest to where the deceased owned land or property.
+It is recommended that once a Grant of Probate has been issued, a statutory notice is placed in The Gazette and a local newspaper closest to where the deceased owned land or property.
 Placing a section 27 trustee act notice will allow time for any potential creditors to come forward within an established notice period, and also provide statutory protection for the estate’s PRs against any personal liability under the Trustee Act 1925.

 Early Distribution Insurance